|Approved by||Vice-Chancellor's Advisory Group, 17 April 2013|

 5. University Response to a Student Critical Incident

-(a) The Director, Student Services and/or the Student Critical Incident Response Team shall decide on, coordinate and direct the response to a Student Critical Incident.
+(a) The Director, Student and Academic Services and/or the Student Critical Incident Response Team shall decide on, coordinate and direct the response to a Student Critical Incident.

 (b) Response activities will vary depending on the nature of the Critical Incident, but may include: